-I want to share with you how I helped launch Carlton House and bring in over £6000 worth of new bookings in just one week.
+I want to share with you how The Carlton House in Scarborough brought in over £6000 worth of new bookings in just one week!

 In May 2017, we sat down and put a plan together for the next six months.